dome9/cloud-bots/README.md

     Policy (the one created above), then click **SEND**.
 Dome9 will send event messages to the SNS for findings.

-# Use the CloudBots without Dome9
+## Use the CloudBots without a Dome9 account

 You can use the CloudBots without a Dome9 account.
 In this case you must send messages to the SNS for each event that requires remediation.
 The